 In re Tyco International, Ltd. Sec.
-Lit., No. 02-1335-B (D.N.H.
+Litig., No. 02-1335-B (D.N.H.
 2002):

 Kessler Topaz, which served as Co-Lead Counsel in this highly publicized securities fraud class action on behalf of a group of institutional investors, achieved a record $3.2 billion settlement with Tyco International, Ltd. ("Tyco") and their auditor PricewaterhouseCoopers (“PwC”).
 The $2.975 billion settlement with Tyco represents the single-largest securities class action recovery from a single corporate defendant in history.
-In addition, the $225 million settlement with PwC represents the largest payment PwC has ever paid to resolve a securities class action and is one of the largest auditor settlement in securities class action history.
+In addition, the $225 million settlement with PwC represents the largest payment PwC has ever paid to resolve a securities class action and is the second-largest auditor settlement in securities class action history.

 The action asserted federal securities claims on behalf of all purchasers of Tyco securities between December 13, 1999 and June 7, 2002 ("Class Period") against Tyco, certain former officers and directors of Tyco and PwC.
 Tyco is alleged to have overstated its income during the Class Period by $5.8 billion through a multitude of accounting manipulations and shenanigans.
 The case also involved allegations of looting and self-dealing by the officers and directors of the Company.
 In that regard, Defendants L. Dennis Kozlowski, the former CEO and Mark H. Swartz, the former CFO have been sentenced to up to 25 years in prison after being convicted of grand larceny, falsification of business records and conspiracy for their roles in the alleged scheme to defraud investors.
-Kessler Topaz creatively left the door open for further recovery on behalf of the class by entering into a sharing arrangement with Tyco, as it continues to pursue individual claims against Kozlowski and Swartz, thereby allowing for the possibility of an even greater recovery.

 As presiding Judge Paul Barbadoro aptly stated in his Order approving the final settlement, “[i]t is difficult to overstate the complexity of [the litigation].”
 Judge Barbadoro noted the extraordinary effort required to pursue the litigation towards its successful conclusion, which included the review of more than 82.5 million pages of documents, more than 220 depositions and over 700 hundred discovery requests and responses.
 In addition to the complexity of the litigation, Judge Barbadoro also highlighted the great risk undertaken by Co-Lead Counsel in pursuit of the litigation, which he indicated was greater than in other multi-billion dollar securities cases and “put [Plaintiffs] at the cutting edge of a rapidly changing area of law.”